 The Indian media has been quick to attribute the postponement of the SAARC meeting to the success of Modi’s diplomacy.
 However, SAARC meetings have always been susceptible to bilateral tensions.
 While the group is supposed to meet annually, it concedes that the regional organisation meets only once in a year and a half or so.
 No wonder SAARC’s initiatives have been characterised by failure: the countries cannot fulfill commitments to meet but intermittently.

-At the 2014 Kathmandu Summit, hullabaloo was created about the launch of a SAARC satellite and cooperation of forces to deal with disasters.
-The Kathmandu Summit had taken place in the first year of the Modi rajya and there was much talk of the neighbourhood gaining importance- a move indicated by Modi’s unprecedented invitation to the heads of South Asian States to attend his swearing in ceremony.
-Two years later, bilateral ties between India and the remainder of the South Asian states (the case of Pakistan is debateable) are definitely on the upswing, however, the SAARC remains as ineffective as it has always been.
+At the 2014 Kathmandu Summit, hullabaloo was created about the launch of a SAARC satellite and the cooperation of forces to deal with disasters.
+The Kathmandu Summit had taken place in the first year of the Modi Rajya and there was much talk of the neighbourhood gaining importance- a move indicated by Modi’s unprecedented invitation to the heads of South Asian States to attend his swearing-in ceremony.
+Two years later, bilateral ties between India and the remainder of the South Asian states (the case of Pakistan is debatable) are definitely on the upswing, however, the SAARC remains as ineffective as it has always been.